egh/ledger-autosync/README.rst

 ---------------

-If the ledger python bindings are available, ledger-autosync can use them if you pass in the ``--python`` argument.Note, however, they can be buggy, which is why they are disabled by default
+If the ledger python bindings are available, ledger-autosync can use them if you pass in the ``--python`` argument.
+Note, however, they can be buggy, which is why they are disabled by default

 Plugin support (Experimental)